civilservicelgbt/civilservicelgbt.github.io/_events/2025-01-22-civil-service-lgbt-network-at-london-pride-2025-save-the-date.md

   - pride-2025
   - london
 ---
+*T﻿he ballot for London Pride has taken place, you can still register and spaces on a reserve list are being offered as spaces become available.*

 *P﻿lease note that the start time of this event is currently showing as 1200 - this will be adjusted when plans for the day are finalised.
 It will be noted here when details are final.*

 The Civil Service LGBT+ Network are planning to attend Pride celebrations at this location.
 Details for the day will be confirmed here closer to the time.